 We periodically access the capital markets for both equity and debt financing.
-We have filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows us to issue up to a specified amount of debt or equity securities ("Traditional Shelf"), under which we had approximately \$1.1 billion of unsold securities available at March 31, 2024.
+We have filed with the SEC a universal shelf registration statement that, subject to effectiveness at the time of use, allows us to issue up to a specified amount of debt or equity securities ("Traditional Shelf"), under which we had approximately \$1.1 billion of unsold securities available at June 30, 2024.
+We did not conduct any offerings under our Traditional Shelf during the six months ended June 30, 2024.
 We also have access to a universal shelf registration statement ("WKSI Shelf"), which provides us with the ability to offer and sell an unlimited amount of debt and equity securities, subject to market conditions and our capital needs.
-We did not conduct any offerings under our Traditional Shelf or WKSI Shelf during the three months ended March 31, 2024.
+The offering of \$650 million, 5.70% senior notes in June 2024 was conducted under our WKSI Shelf.